-Estimating habitability based on orbital period and planet size might work in our own Solar system today, but Venus is approximately Earth-sized and may have been in the HZ as recently as 1 billion years ago (Abe et al. 2011).
+Estimating habitability based on orbital period and planet size might work in our own solar system today, but Venus is approximately Earth-sized and may have been in the HZ as recently as 1 billion years ago (Abe et al. 2011).
 Therefore, it involves risky assumptions for exoplanetary systems.
-However, the development of larger and more sensitive telescopes over the next few years should make it easier to target smaller, denser planets for spectroscopic follow-up observations.
-Whilst the spectral signals of interest for Earth-size planets transiting sun-like stars are too small relative to the star's brightness, of the order of 1:1000000, Earth-sized planets around smaller M dwarf stars may have large enough signals.
-In addition, the much smaller orbital radius of the HZ around these cool stars means temperate planets have short periods, making it easier to combine multiple observations to boost the signal.
+However, the development of larger and more sensitive telescopes over the next few years should make it easier to target smaller, denser planets for spectroscopic followup observations.
+Whilst the spectral signals of interest for Earth-size planets transiting sun-like stars are too small relative to the star's brightness, of order 1:1,000,000, Earthsized planets around smaller M dwarf stars may have large enough signals.
+In addition, the much smaller orbital radius of the habitable zone around these cool stars means temperate planets have short periods, making it easier to combine multiple observations to boost the signal.